 - The throttler is currently disabled by default.
 Use the vttablet option -enable-lag-throttler to enable the throttler.
-When the throttler is disabled, it still serves /throttler/check and /throttler/check-self API endpoints, and responds with HTTP 200 OK to all requests.
+When the throttler is disabled, it still serves /throttler/check API and responds with HTTP 200 OK to all requests.
 When the throttler is enabled, it implicitly also runs heartbeat injections. - Use the vttablet flag -throttle_threshold to set a lag threshold value.
 The default threshold is 1sec and is set upon tablet startup.
 For example, to set a half-second lag threshold, use the flag -throttle_threshold=0.5s. - To set the tablet types that the throttler queries for lag, use the vttablet flag -throttle_tablet_types="replica,rdonly".
 The default tablet type is replica; this type is always implicitly included in the tablet types list.
 You may add any other tablet type.
-Any type not specified is ignored by the throttler. - To override the default lag evaluation, and measure a different metric, use -throttle_metrics_query.
-The query must be either of these forms: - SHOW GLOBAL STATUS LIKE '<metric>' - SHOW GLOBAL VARIABLES LIKE '<metric>' - SELECT <single-column> FROM ..., expecting single column, single row result - To override the throttle threshold, use -throttle_metrics_threshold.
-Floating point values are accepted. - Use -throttle_check_as_check_self to implicitly reroute any /throttler/check call into /throttler/check-self.
-This makes sense when the user supplies a custom query, and where the user wishes to throttle writes to the cluster based on the primary tablet's health, rather than the overall health of the cluster.
+Any type not specified is ignored by the throttler.